crackedlcd/crackedlcd.github.io/_posts/2015-03-19-Exercism-Hamming.md

 end
 {% endhighlight %}

-Since none of the test cases actually test for this, I added my own.
+Since none of the pre-made test cases test for this, I added my own.

 {% highlight ruby %}
 def test_exception_raised_if_different_lengths